 Moodle https://moodle.org/ Big enterprise option, used by many third level colleges

 Lynda which is now owned by LinkedIn https://www.lynda.com/

 Nowadays you can also use third party LMS Learning Management Systems such as Thinkific, which is a stand alone course platform, much like Teachable.
-You can get some which are WordPress plugins such as AccessAlly or LearnDash or Lifter LMS.
+You can get some which are WordPress plugins such as AccessAlly which is feature rich, but limited to certain CRM platforms or the lower cost option of LearnDash or Lifter LMS.
 Many of the third party stand alone platforms have more gamification features and are self hosted, so you do not have to worry about that aspect of things.
 Other LMS options include Learnupon and Kajabi or WPCourseware or LearnPress.
 They are all much the same, but different at the same time.
 Write up your requirements in detail, then find one that does everything you need.

 We like to teach what we need to learn, so we will be adding more to this article.
 Good luck with your teaching training courses online.

 If we were to offer a course, it would be a simple guide to getting a website for your business.
 Designed for the client, not the developers, some tips on how to engage with the right suppliers to get the website your business needs.

 A typical structure for a course would be having say 6 sections or Milestones and then about 6 topics in every section, each of 5 to 10 minutes long.
 Therefore the total time required for our course is a maximum of 360 minutes of 6 hours.
 And it could be as short as 3 hours, if every video lesson is kept to 5 minutes.
 Every video would come with a transcript to read plus any useful PDFs or addendum notes, spreadsheets, links or tools.
 Make it easy for the attendee to take action after each topic or module.

 For us this could be a course called Getting the right website for your business – A guide for the Client NOT the Developer.